-Bong's envelopes are sold in local markets with various eco-labels.
-For example, for envelopes in the Nordic countries, the Swan is a guarantee that the envelopes are made of approved paper qualities, that glue and inks are water-based and that the window is separable.
-The equivalent in Germany is Der Blaue Engel and in France NF Environnement.
+In addition to European labels, Bong's envelopes have received various local eco-labels.
+For example in the Nordic countries, the Swan is a guarantee that the envelopes are made of approved paper qualities, that glue and inks are water-based and that the window is separable.
+The equivalent in Germany is Der Blaue Engel, and in France NF Environnement.
+These certifications demonstrate to local buyers that they make an environmentally friendly choice.